CMMAI-KTChen/Defect-evolution-of-HEA/README.md

 # HEA mechanisms
 In this repositiory, we demonstrate the LAMMPS code used in our MD simulations and the snapshot videos for our simulations.
+You can find our simulation code in the `src` folder.
+The MEAM potential files were work published by Choi et al. 2018.

+(W.-M. Choi, Y.H.
+Jo, S.S.
+Sohn, S. Lee, and B.-J. Lee (2018), "Understanding the physical metallurgy of the CoCrFeMnNi high-entropy alloy: an atomistic simulation study", npj Computational Materials, 4(1), .
+DOI: 10.1038/s41524-017-0060-9.)

 ## Tensile simulation
 If you wish to run our code, we use the **`lammps-16Mar18`** version of LAMMPS with mpi execution.